ChenZhu-Xie/QuickLineNavigator/README.md

 - Highlight bugs?
   - Some highlights cannot be cleared? (such as forcibly switching search scope, switching projects, closing files, or closing the Sublime window during the search process)
-  - Some highlights are not applied to the corresponding keywords in time?
+  - Some highlights are not applied to the corresponding keywords (within the editor) in time?
 - [x] ~~Currently, immediately closing Sublime or switching projects will cause the highlight to be unable to be eliminated, when the 4 main search functions of the plugin are running. (not a problem anymore, have been figured out.)~~
   - [x] ~~I have tried cleaning by view in ST 4 instead of viewid in ST 3, but it seems to have no effect.~~
 - [x] {Keywords dict} are not retained?